Cynefin framework: Clear

 This is the domain of legal structures, standard operating procedures, practices that are proven to work.
 Never draw to an inside straight.
 Never lend to a client whose monthly payments exceed 35 percent of gross income.
 Never end the meeting without asking for the sale.
 Here, decision-making lies squarely in the realm of reason: Find the proper rule and apply it.

-Snowden and Boone write that managers should beware of forcing situations into this domain by oversimplifying, by "entrained thinking" (being blind to new ways of thinking), or by becoming complacent.
+Snowden and Boone write that managers should beware of forcing situations into this domain by oversimplifying, by "entrained thinking" (being blind to new ways of thinking), or by becoming complacent (see human error).
 When success breeds complacency ("best practice is, by definition, past practice"), there can be a catastrophic clockwise shift into the chaotic domain.
 They recommend that leaders provide a communication channel, if necessary an anonymous one, so that dissenters (for example, within a workforce) can warn about complacency.

 Complicated

 The complicated domain consists of the "known unknowns".
 The relationship between cause and effect requires analysis or expertise; there are a range of right answers.
 The framework recommends "sense–analyze–respond": assess the facts, analyze, and apply the appropriate good operating practice.
 According to Stewart: "Here it is possible to work rationally toward a decision, but doing so requires refined judgment and expertise. ...
 This is the province of engineers, surgeons, intelligence analysts, lawyers, and other experts.
 Artificial intelligence copes well here: Deep Blue plays chess as if it were a complicated problem, looking at every possible sequence of moves."